 - In the Regentschapsstraat/Rue de la Régence you will find the Phenomenal Truck parked up - the Federal Government’s information truck - which will be wearing the colours of the “Belgium, uniquely phenomenal” campaign.
 You can discover (or rediscover) the 99 reasons to love Belgium and participate in 100% Belgian, “uniquely phenomenal” activities, for example, a photo booth, a ‘trompe l’oeil’ and a quiz.

 - The BEL-Europa stand of the federal government and the representatives in Belgium of the European Commission and the European Parliament offers a raft of entertainment on Koningsplein/Place Royale.

 - The Safety Village of Home Affairs at the Zavel/Sablon is rolling out the red carpet!
 On the programme: demonstrations, games and many prizes to be won.

 The traditional military and civilian parade will take place on Paleizenplein/Place des Palais starting at 4 p.m.

 11 p.m. - Fireworks - Paleizenplein/Place des Palais

-To conclude this National Day, the FPS Chancery of the Prime Minister and the Association for the Advancement and Promotion of Brussels are organising a grand musical firework display, which is being set off from the gardens and roof of the Academy Palace.
+To conclude this National Day, a grand firework display takes place, which is being set off from the gardens of the Academy Palace, thanks to the support of the FPS Chancery of the Prime Minister.
 The public can admire the fireworks free of charge from Paleizenplein/Place des Palais.